Suit: United States

 Also remarkable is that the suit now frequently appears in Rock, Heavy Metal and Gothic happenings, even though such groups were once known for a rather rebellious tradition of clothing.
-Artists and bands such as Nick Cave, Interpol, Marilyn Manson, Blutengel and Akercocke are known for the use of formal clothing in music videos and stage performances.
+Artists and bands such as Nick Cave, Interpol, Marilyn Manson, Blutengel, Albert Hammond Jr. of The Strokes and Akercocke are known for the use of formal clothing in music videos and stage performances.
 The suit also appears when fans dress for styles such as Lolita, Victorian and Corporate Gothic.

 East and South Asia

 In 20th-century China, the Communist regime encouraged citizens to wear the Mao suit due to its egalitarian and utilitarian design.

 After the independence of India, there was a backlash against Western fashions due to their association with the previous colonialist regime.
-Instead, professional Indian men began wearing the five-button Nehru suit, made from khadi to support the local textile industry.
+Instead, professional Indian men began wearing the five button Nehru suit, made from khadi to support the local textile industry.
 During the 1960s, these suits became fashionable among the British mod subculture due to their use by The Beatles.
 These made a brief comeback during the mid 2000s, but since 2010 they have been out of fashion in the West.